kashishgupta1990/hapi-api/README.md

 We are Hapi to release this exciting version to build your Node app on Hapi-Api-Boilerplate.
 It's by default gives you the `ToDoApplication` API's.
 It will help you to understand and build your own API's.

-- When run this boilerplate first time, it will ask for auth key of Gmail notification integration and send you email on application start.
+- When run this boilerplate first time, it will ask for auth key of GMail notification integration and send you email on application start.
 Update the `Bootstrap.js` `Test` Task.
-- Warning: Just added JWT REANME file need to be update.
-- TODO: Add redis or mongodb to store auth token

 #### Try Now [To-Do-List Application Api](http://todoapi.kashishgupta.in/documentation) ####